Not an American user?

 There are currently no topics for this game.

 Unusual cheat modesIn addition to the usual "infinite lives" cheat modes the game featured a number of strange modes implemented by the programmers during testing while they were waiting for new bug lists.
-These included.....
+A few of these modes included:

 - Snow white - the Ninja Warriors were displayed minus their torso so that they became dwarves.

-Exterminate - the screen changed to a "negative" effect palette similar to the cheapo fx used in Doctor Who when the Daleks were killing people.
+- Exterminate - the screen changed to a "negative" effect palette similar to the cheapo fx used in Doctor Who when the Daleks were killing people.

-Casablanca - black and white display
+- Casablanca - black and white display

-One small step - moon gravity made all jumps 5 times larger and falling much slower.
+- One small step - moon gravity made all jumps 5 times larger and falling much slower.

 - Kylie - the music is played out of tune

 - Upside down - the screen is displayed upside down

 - January 1990 (issue #06) - Included in the list 50 Games of the Year